anisa07/jdn-chrome-extension/README.md

 # Chrome Extension Create elements locators for JDI UI tests

-## How to import in browser
+## How to import into browser
 * Download repo
 * Open Chrome Settings -> choose option 'More tools' -> choose option Extensions -> Click 'Load unpacked'
 * Select root folder of this project
 * Open Chrome developer tools -> JDN tab should be added

-## Generate page objects code
+## Preconditions to get page objects
 * Open webpage which page object you want to generate
 * Open Chrome developer tools, select JDN tab

+## Generate page object for ONE page
+* Click "Generate"
+* Download page object by clicking button "Download page ..."

-* Click "Generate".
-You can generate page objects for several pages
+## Generate page objects for several pages of one site
+* Click "Generate"
-* Download page objects for all chosen pages by clicking button "Download site ..."
-OR for each page separately choosing "Download page ..."
+* Download page objects by clicking button "Download site ..."